CopernicaMarketingSoftware/Documentation/Publisher/en/campaign-tutorial-lead-scoring.md

 else profile.fields.leadscore = 1;
 ```

-### Taking action
+## Taking action!

 If your lead score is high enough you'll want to take action.
 We recommend
 making a handy [selection](./selections-introduction) to view the most
-promising leads with ease.
-This makes it easy for your sales department
+promising leads with ease, so your sales department can contact them manually.
-to get started and contact all promising leads.
-When you do this you should
-consider keeping track of which leads have already been contacted.
+However, you can also send them an automated email, for example to ask

-This is how to do it:
+them to meet with you.
+We will show you how to do both.

+### Sending an automated email

+- Go to the database or collection you want to email leads for.
-* Create a field named "lead_contacted" in the database.
+- Create a field named "lead_contacted" in the database.
 Set the
 default value to "no".
+- Open the follow-up manager and create a follow-up with the trigger
+"(Sub)profile modified".
+- Add a "Check destination" box and check the leadscore field to
+see if its value is high enough for your liking.
+- Add a match link to another "Check destination" box to check if the "lead_contacted"
+field is set to no; We don't want to send the email multiple times if
+the lead keeps getting warmer.
+- Create a match link from the checks to a new "Send email" box to send
+the actual email.
+Fill in the details for the mailing.
+- Create a match link next to it connected to a new "Update destination" box.
+Use it to set "lead_contacted" to "yes" to indicate that we have contacted this lead.

+Tip: Add your sales team to the BCC so they also get notified that someone
+is interested.

+### Creating a selection based on the lead score

+- Create a field named "lead_contacted" in the database.
+Set the
+default value to "no".
-* Make a new selection "NewLeads".
+- Make a new selection "NewLeads".
-* Go to the selection rules and add a condition "Check on field value".
+- Go to the selection rules and add a condition "Check on field value".
-* Select "lead_contacted", "not equal to" and add "no" to the value to
+- Select "lead_contacted", "not equal to" and add "no" to the value to
 prevent from contacting people multiple times.
-* Add a new condition "Check on field value".
+- Add a new condition "Check on field value".
-* Select the leadscore, "is greater than" and set the minimal score a lead should have.
+- Select the leadscore, "is greater than" and set the minimal score a lead should have.
-* Save the selection and test it.
+- Save the selection and test it.

-Now you're ready to contact your leads!
-You can also do this with an
-automatical email, but always make sure "lead_contacted" is updated
-accordingly.

 ## More information